llpeterson/internetworking/basic-ip.md

 Although not shown in this example, a default route would usually be included in the table and would be used if no explicit matches were found.
-We note in passing that a naive implementation of this algorithm—one involving repeated ANDing of the destination address with a subnet mask that may not be different every time, and a linear table search—would be very inefficient.
+Note that a naive implementation of this algorithm—one involving repeated ANDing of the destination address with a subnet mask that may not be different every time, and a linear table search—would be very inefficient.